 The Browns could certainly look to address the issue in the NFL Draft or free agency, but Pinkston suddenly becomes a very interesting, viable option to not only play but start on the Browns offensive line for Pettine next year.
 He will certainly be a player worth keeping an eye on as the process unfolds.
 Hopefully, with a full offseason and his health intact, Pinkston can surpasss where he was before the blood clot and get back to the level of progress he appeared to be making from his rookie year.

-Topics: Jason Pinkston
+Tags: Jason Pinkston